 Who can take a WL AP course?

 You must have passed or have the equivalent proficiency for the end of Level 3 AND be at least a sophomore to take a WL AP course.

 The WL department offers APs in every language.

 What about summer courses?

-- Summer language courses and camps can be taken for enrichment but unless prior approval is given, these courses cannot be used to accelerate the program.
+Summer language courses and camps can be taken for enrichment but these courses cannot be used to satisfy the graduation requirement or to accelerate the program.